 Mentorship is a key activity of the program as students carry out assignments and develop the soft skills needed to be successful in the workplace.
 Mentors also benefit from the opportunity to build frontline supervision and leadership skills as they manage the work and professional development of mentees.
 Training and support for both the mentee, mentor and participating county organization is provided by a coordinator through each stage of the program.
 Finally, formal and informal performance evaluations are conducted during the program as well as documentation and final program evaluation.

-The program has successfully operated for the past three summers and mentorship opportunities and student participation has grown from four to 26.
-To date all county departments are participating in addition to Slayden Sundt, prime contractor for the Sellwood Bridge project.
-Several students have found part-time employment during the school year and two graduates have been hired into permanent county employment.
+The program has successfully operated for the past five summers and mentorship opportunities and student participation has grown 4 to 93.
+To date all county departments and most offices are participating.
+Several students have found part-time employment during the school year and nine graduates have been hired into full time county employment.
+But the most significant impact has been on the mentees who have not only grown in skills and applied their education to the work of the county but also in confidence that they can actualize their goals, become role models for their families and leaders in their communities.